 The final rules emphasize the importance of ensuring that patients retain access to their own personal health information.
 However, they offer little guidance on how to handle situations where patients are cognitively impaired (think dementia or Alzheimer’s disease) and require that their information go through a surrogate decision-maker or power of attorney.
 This gray area leaves room for long-term/post-acute care (LTPAC) facility medical directors to collaborate with management to determine how to best address the issue for the patients under their care.

 Moving forward, practitioners and facilities alike need to consider how they will respond to these new rules and do so collaboratively.
-In their announcements, both CMS and ONC leaders made it clear that these communications are the way of the future and that the government is committed to improving interoperability.
+In their announcements, both CMS and ONC leaders confirmed the importance of these communications in the future, as well as the government’s commitment to improving interoperability.

 “Delivering interoperability actually gives patients the ability to manage their health care the same way they manage their finances, travel, and every other component of their lives,” said ONC head Don Rucker, MD.
 “This requires using modern computing standards and APIs that give patients access to their health information and give them the ability to use the tools they want to shop for and coordinate their own care on their smartphones.”

 In their overview of the final rule, CMS leaders said, “When a patient receives care from a new provider, a record of their health information should be readily available to that care provider regardless of where or by whom care was previously provided.
 When discharging a patient from a hospital or post-acute care setting, there should be no question as to how, when, or where their data will be exchanged.”

 In the coming months, as interoperability (or a lack thereof) proves to be a key issue in the nation’s response to the COVID-19 pandemic, GPM will offer additional guidance on how to ensure privacy as we move forward under these new rules.
 In the meantime, see this webpage from ONC and this webpage from CMS for some specific highlights of the rules.